 There could be a situation where you need to enter a comment in multiple lines, like a block of the comments.

-But here one thing which you need to note down, every line of comment needs to starts with an apostrophe, so if you want to add multiple lines of comments your each line should have an APOSTROPHE.
+But here is one thing which you need to note down, every line of comment needs to start with an apostrophe, so if you want to add multiple lines of comments every line should have an APOSTROPHE.

-The easiest way is to select all the lines and then you use the comment button from the toolbar or you can also add an APOSTROPHE on the starting of each line.
+The easiest way is to select all the lines and then use the comment button from the toolbar or you can also add an APOSTROPHE at the starting of each line.

 The moment you click the comment button it will convert all the lines into a multi-line comment block.

 Update: There’s one thing that I have discovered recently if you have a block of comment line (continuous), you can use a line continuation character (an underscore must be immediately preceded by a space).

 In the above example, I have used an apostrophe only at the start of the first line of the comment, the rest two-line don’t have an apostrophe but I have used line continuation character to give a line break at the end of the first line and the second line.

 Use the “REM” Keyword to Insert a Comment in VBA

 This is the third way to insert a comment into a VBA code.
 Well, this is not a popular way but still, you can use it.
 So instead of using an apostrophe, you can use the keyword REM at the starting of a comment line.